Who we are

 Jair is the latest addition to the Forum Foundation team, joining the team in January 2020 as Executive Director.
 Combining his experience in the humanitarian and education sectors, Jair helps guide the Foundation’s strategic planning and implementation.
 Inspired by the impactful work the Foundation has accomplished over the years, he is passionate about using his skills and knowledge to contribute to the fulfilment of the Foundation’s mission.

-Elvia’s deep rooted ties to her home community in Cocle, Panama, have helped guide the Foundation’s community outreach programs.
+Elvia’s deep rooted ties to her home community in Cocle, Panama, have helped guide the Foundation’s community outreach programs for many years.
 She is passionate about exacting change through community development and dedicated to creating educational opportunities for generations to come.

 Forum Foundation was established in 2006 by John Keffer.
 Since its inception, Forum Foundation has had a significant impact through its dedication to educational projects and community development in the central province of Coclé, in the Republic of Panama.